secure-ly/cview-issuer-chart/README.md

 #### C-View Issuer activation key

-C-View issuer requires a license key from the C-View platform <br /> Contact C-View Administrator to get the license key and encode it to base 64 string. <br />
+C-View issuer requires a license key from the C-View platform <br /> Contact C-View Administrator to get the license key and encode it to base64 string. <br />

 - Update the **key** parameter in the follwoing YAML file: ([cview-issuer-license-key](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/secrets/cview-issuer-license-key.yaml))
-- Deyploy the YAML file to kubernetes / openshift
+- Deploy the YAML file to kubernetes / openshift

 ### C-View Issuer objects
 The configuration of the C-View issuer object allows the set of all relevant parameters for working with the C-View platform.<br />
 There are two types of c-view issuers, and you can create multiple issuers for different purposes.

 #### C-View Cluster Issuer
-Working in a global namespace requires a c-view cluster issuer object.
+Working in global scope requires a c-view cluster issuer object.
 Sample YAML file: ([CViewClusterIssuer](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/issuers/CViewClusterIssuer.yaml))

 #### Dedicated C-View Issuer
 Working in a dedicated namespace requires a c-view issuer object.
 Sample YAML file: ([CViewIssuer](https://github.com/secure-ly/cview-issuer-chart/tree/main/examples/issuers/CViewIssuer.yaml))